falldamagestudio/UE-Jenkins-BuildSystem/README.md

 ## Storage

-Any storage buckets have tightly-defined access rules: only the intended Service Accounts can use them.
+Storage buckets are accessible to the Internet, but have tightly-defined access rules: only the intended Service Accounts and user groups can access their content.

 # Performance considerations